while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 </tbody>
 </table>

 A is getting more and more global in the previous four snippets of code.
-With public inheritance, A's methods exposed to all clients of B. On the other hand, private inheritance is almost the same as composition.
+With public inheritance, A's methods exposed to all clients of B. On the other hand, private inheritance is almost the same as composition, which makes it useless in most cases.

 ### struct or class
 <table width = "100%">